UMAprotocol/UMIPs/price-identifier-template.md

 - Rounding: *Round to 2 decimal places (third decimal place digit >= 5 rounds up and < 5 rounds down)*
 - Estimated current value of price identifier: *15.03*

+## Ancillary Data Specifications

+*This is an optional section.
+If your price identifier is not intended to use ancillary data, you can remove this section entirely.
+You can read a full explanation of the expected ancillary data format [here](https://docs.google.com/document/d/1vl1BcIMO3NTNxvR0u6fFQqdUgWtIY8XyjVtx8Hkl8Qk/edit?usp=sharing).
+An UMIP example of this section can be seen [here](https://github.com/UMAprotocol/UMIPs/blob/master/UMIPs/umip-83.md#technical-specifications).*

 # Rationale

 *The section should describe why price identifier design decisions were made, as well as any alternative designs that were considered.*